MizuchiLabs/mantrae/README.md

 - **Middleware Support**: Add rate limiting, authentication, headers, and other middleware
 - **Agent Mode**: Label your containers with standard Traefik labels and let the agent automatically sync them
 - **DNS Integration**: Automatic DNS record management for Cloudflare, PowerDNS, Technitium and PiHole DNS

-## 🚧 Development Status

-This project is in active development and not yet production-ready.
-Expect breaking changes before the first stable release.

 ## Quick Start